EkinK/bbm487s2017g7/README.md

 External sources, including published materials or material on the Web, may be used in assignments only to the extent permitted by the instructor.
 If such a source is used, the assignment must include an attribution to the source.
 Ideas, algorithms, text, code, and experimental results all require proper attribution.

 A student may not submit the same assignment to two different classes, whether in the same semester or in different semesters, without the explicit permission of both instructors.

+As a project group, we confirm that we are aware of the regulations above and will not attempt any kind of a behavior that contradicts with these regulations.